 More and more people are experiencing mental health issues due to the impact of an increasingly highly pressured world and it has become imperative that we find ways to counteract this pressure.
 The popularity of walking groups, running groups, yoga and mindfulness practices, and meditation groups, among many other things, are all attempts to find alternative supports in our lives that will nourish the body and help create more healthy minds.
 Creative arts, especially when pursued for pleasure rather than profit, have a part to play in improving our mood as they help us to get lost in the creative process and forget our negative thoughts.
 Creative writing, painting, cooking, gardening, playing an instrument, photography, are all pursuits that can absorb our attention and bring enjoyment and fulfilment.
 Regular exercise, particularly when combined with being outside, brings about chemical changes in the brain that can help us relax and sleep better.

 I like to combine exercise with being in nature.
 Photography offers us a hobby that allows us to use our creative talents while motivating us to get outside, explore the world, capture some of the beauty that is all around us and show that beauty to others.
 I find that I don’t have to please anyone else with the pictures I take and show, and my progress is at my own pace.
 Photography is a pursuit that I can take with me wherever I go, as I have my ever ready phone camera with me, and I can train my eyes to seek out photo opportunities even without a camera, an enjoyable activity in itself.

-While it may be true that many New Year’s resolutions have gone by the wayside at this stage, the ambition to become less stressed in our lives is one that I, for one, intend to take seriously.
+While it may be true that we have to curtail many of our activities in the current circumstances, and while some of our aims in life cannot be realised during lockdown, the ambition to become less stressed in life is one that I, for one, can continue to pursue.
 After all – the mind matters!